paypal/nemo-view/README.md

 #### [locatorName]TextEquals

 * arguments
-  * text: the expected text on the element
+  * value: the expected value for the element
 * returns: Promise which resolves to true when the expected text matches

 #### [locatorName]AttrEquals

 * arguments
-  * text: attribute value to check
+  * attribute: attribute value to check
-  * text: the expected text on the element
+  * value: the expected value for the element
 * returns: Promise which resolves to true when the expected text matches

 ## Using LOCALE specific locators